INTEGRATION

 Flexible Hierarchy with Tags

-Tags are a customizable, optional properties that can be assigned to the Merchant and/or to the Merchant Acceptor.
-They allow clients to organize their merchants and acceptors into groups, such as regions, departments, or franchise groups without having to create separate entities.
-As a result, clients can generate customised reporting and perform analysis based on the hierarchy that fits them the best.
-We recommend using consistent naming conventions and documenting the purpose and usage of each tag to ensure clarity and consistency.
+Tags are customizable properties that can be assigned to both Merchants and Merchant Acceptors.
+They provide a way for clients to organize their entities into groups, such as regions, departments, or franchise groups, without creating separate entities.
+Tags enable customized reporting and analysis based on the client's preferred hierarchy.
+Consistent naming conventions and documentation of tag purposes are recommended for clarity and consistency.

 In the above example, an Agent that is operating globally has legal entities in two regions with their own operations.
 The merchant level tags can be used to assign the groups of merchants to distinguish each legal entity.